API

 }

-This query will return the first page of records where the email field exactly matches "example.com", and the name field contains the substring "John", with a maximum of 5 records in the response.
+This query will return the first page of records where the email field exactly matches "[email protected]", and the name field contains the substring "John", with a maximum of 5 records in the response, including the related roles and gameServers data for each record.

 Error Codes and Handling